thomaswilder/NEMO_activities/README.md

 The code in this repo refers to NEMO v4.0.4 from the [forge.ipsl directory](https://forge.ipsl.jussieu.fr/nemo/svn/NEMO/releases/r4.0/r4.0.4/).
 One can obtain the source files by using `svn co ...`.
 A more up-to-date NEMO version (v4.2) is available on [GitLab](https://forge.nemo-ocean.eu/nemo/nemo).

 A brief outline is given below of what is included in each subdirectory.
-Further information is found in each subdirectory, withd details given in each respective `documentation.md`.
+Further information is found in each subdirectory, with details given in each respective `documentation.md`.

 **IDEAL**
 - In `/IDEAL`, there are `src`, `EXP`, `tools`, and `scripts` for the idealised channel model configuration.